acend/container-basics-training/content/en/docs/07/_index.md

 ```

-Okay so let's try to connect to the server, via the container assigned docker IP address:
+Okay now try to connect to the server using the container assigned docker IP address:

-We use the familiar command from Lab 5:
+Use the familiar command from Lab 5:

 ```bash
 docker inspect apache-php -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}'
 ```
-Which will show us only the IP as output:
+Which will show only the IP of the container as output:

 ```
 172.17.0.4
 ```

-With the IP from the inspection we can now navigate to the web server at <http://172.17.0.4>.
+With this IP navigate to the web server at <http://172.17.0.4>.

 {{% alert title="Note for Webshell" color="primary" %}}
 As we don't have a browser in the webshell use `curl http://172.17.0.4` to open the page in your terminal.